headlamp-k8s/headlamp/docs/installation/in-cluster/keycloak/index.md

 ## Conclusion

-In this tutorial, we've explored the process of setting up Headlamp within a Kubernetes cluster, integrating it with OIDC (OpenID Connect) authentication provided by Keycloak.
+In this tutorial, we've set up Headlamp within a Kubernetes cluster and integrated it with OIDC (OpenID Connect) authentication provided by Keycloak.
 By following the steps outlined in this guide, you've successfully configured Headlamp to enhance your Kubernetes cluster management.

-This setup allows you to benefit from Headlamp's user-friendly interface and advanced features, all while ensuring a secure and streamlined authentication through Keycloak.
+This setup allows you to enjoy Headlamp's user-friendly interface and advanced features.
+You can also be assured of secure and streamlined authentication through Dex.
 With the power of OIDC, you can easily and safely access and manage your Kubernetes resources.